Mapping of a many-qubit state onto an oscillator using controlled displacements: Introduction

 Starting from of an oscillator prepared in a squeezed vacuum state, the central task is to prepare the oscillator in a superposition of displaced gaussian wave packets, which represents an arbitrary qubit state $|\psi_L\rangle= \alpha |0_L\rangle +\beta |1_L\rangle$.
 Previous works have demonstrated \citep{Travaglione:2002,Terhal:2016,Hastrup:2021,Eickbusch:2022} that the preparation of GKP states can be achieved using controlled displacement interactions between a qubit and an oscillator.
 Controlled displacements allow us to displace the oscillator in the $p$ quadrature, conditional on the spin state of the qubit, and are generated by the Hamiltonian,

-where $\sigma_z$ is a Pauli z operator for the qubit, and $\chi$ is a coupling frequency.
+where $\sigma_z$ is the Pauli z operator for the qubit, and $\chi$ is a coupling frequency.
+We have the $\sigma_z$ eigenstates $\sigma_z|0\rangle = |0\rangle$ and $\sigma_z|1\rangle = -|1\rangle$.
 This approach requires a repeated interaction between qubit and oscillator, and after each step the qubit must be disentangled from the resonator either via a projective measurement or a disentangling gate.
 Imperfections in these operations as well as the decoherence of the qubit during the interaction limit the achievable fidelity of the prepared state \cite{Eickbusch:2022}.

 In the following we present a different preparation strategy where the sequential interaction with a single qubit is replaced by a single parallel interaction with $N>1$ qubits.
 To do so we consider a qubit-oscillator coupling of the form